bs-community/blessing-skin-manual/man/en/yggdrasil-api/setup.md

-# Install and configure
+# Setup And Configuration

-## Install Blessing Skin Skin Station
+## Install Blessing Skin Station

-First, please refer to the [Quick Setup Guide](/setup.md) to install Blessing Skin correctly.
+First, please refer to the [Quick Setup Guide](/en/setup.md) to install Blessing Skin correctly.

-If you encounter problems during installation, please read [this page](/faq.md) carefully to troubleshoot the problem.
+If you encounter problems during installation, please read the [FAQ](/en/faq.md) carefully to troubleshoot the problem.

 Make sure you have the Skin Station installed correctly before continuing.